Eirinintz/Public-library-internship-Sparta/week-02/week-02-report.md

 Copy **php.ini-production** → **php.ini** in `C:/php`

-Enable required extensions by removing the ;:
+Enable required extensions by removing the ; from the following:

 *extension=mysqli*

 *extension=pdo_mysql*

 ### 6️⃣ 🚀 Start Apache